JetBlue plane skids off taxiway during landing at Logan Airport

-BOSTON (WHDH) - A JetBlue flight making a landing at Logan Airport Monday evening briefly skidded off the taxiway.
+BOSTON (WHDH) – A JetBlue flight landing Monday night at Boston’s Logan Airport briefly skidded off the taxiway, scaring passengers on board.

-Airline officials said the flight, which took off from Savannah, Georgia, went off the taxiway shortly after landing at 7:15 p.m.
+Airline officials said the flight, which took off from Savannah, Georgia, went off the taxiway and into a grassy field shortly after landing at 7:15 p.m.

 Buses brought the passengers to the airport.